Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402558"></a>
 ### TF402558: The definition of field *[refName]* is inconsistent with the existing definition of the field in the following templates: *[templateNames]*.
-Fields must be defined consistently across processes that have been or that you plan to import to VSTS.
+Fields must be defined consistently across processes that have been or that you plan to import to Azure Codex.
 The system will not allow you to import a process that contains a ```FIELD``` element which is defined one way in Process A and another way in Process B.  All ```FIELD``` element attributes must match.